Vodafone: Europe

 In January 2003, the company signed a group-wide partner agreement with mobilkom Austria and as a result Austria, Bulgaria, Croatia and Slovenia were added to the community.
 In April 2003, Og Vodafone was introduced in the Icelandic market.
 On 21 July 2003, Lithuania was added to the community, with the signing of a Partner Network Agreement with Bitė.

-In February 2004, Vodafone signed Partner Network Agreements with Luxembourg's LuxGSM, and with Cyta of Cyprus.
+In February 2004, Vodafone signed Partner Network Agreements with Luxembourg's LuxGSM, and with Cyta in Cyprus.
 Cyta agreed to rename its mobile phone operations to Cytamobile-Vodafone.
 In April 2004, the company acquired a British airtime provider, Singlepoint, for £405m from John Caudwell's Caudwell Group, adding approximately 1.5 million customers and sites in Stoke-on-Trent to existing sites in Newbury (HQ), Birmingham, Warrington and Banbury.
 In November 2004, Vodafone introduced 3G services into Europe.

 In June 2005, the Company bought the Czech mobile operator Oskar which was rebranded as Oskar-Vodafone.

 On 28 October 2005, Connex in Romania was rebranded as Connex-Vodafone, and on 31 October 2005, the company reached an agreement to sell Vodafone Sweden to Telenor for approximately €1 billion.
 After the sale, Vodafone Sweden became a partner network.

-In December 2005, Vodafone won an auction to buy Turkey's second-largest mobile phone company, Telsim, for US$4.5 billion.
+In December 2005, Vodafone won a bid to buy Turkey's second-largest mobile phone company, Telsim, for US$4.5 billion.
 Early in January 2007, Telsim in Turkey adopted Vodafone dual branding as Telsim Vodafone, and on 1 April 2007, became Vodafone Turkey.
 In addition, Vodafone Turkey also provides service in Northern Cyprus.

-In 2006, the Company rebranded its Stoke-on-Trent site as Stoke Premier Centre, a "centre of expertise" for the company dealing with customer care for its higher-value customers, technical support, sales and credit control.
+In 2006, the Company rebranded its Stoke-on-Trent site to Stoke Premier Centre, a "centre of expertise" for the company dealing with customer care for its higher-value customers, technical support, sales and credit control.
 On 22 February 2006, the company announced that it was extending its footprint to Bulgaria with the signing of Partner Network Agreement with Mobiltel, which is part of the mobilkom Austria group.